taolicd/taolicd.github.io/_posts/2019-04-23-XMLHTMLJSONetc.markdown

 ## YAML (or YML)

 YAML stands for Yet Another Markup Language.
 YAML is a data serialization language and it is more human readable than XML and JSON.
 YML allows you to put comments in it.
-YML is widely used in pipeline and workflow configurations such as in GitLab CI configurations or GitHub Actions configurations.
+YML is widely used in pipeline and workflow configurations such as in GitLab CI configurations.

 ## Markdown